Kaede stood atop a riverfront redoubt as she surveyed the wooded hills across the water.

-Sylviane's gaze glistened with emotion as she grasped his gauntlet in both palms and nodded firmly.
-Meanwhile, Alistair returned a reassuring smile as he explained to every leader before him:
+Sylviane's gaze glistened with appreciation as she grasped his gauntlet in both palms and nodded firmly.
+Meanwhile, Alistair returned a reassuring smile as he announced to every leader before him:

 "The army of the Glens remains snowed in, blocked by the northern mountain passes.
 But as you can see, we outfitted a skywhale and recruited another to help us.
 I bring six companies of the Glens' finest Galloglaich Shocktroops to aid this front."

 In unison, nine hundred clansmen behind him drew two-handed blades and held them before hardened faces, each a warrior ready to fight his way into hell.